chrisvizes/chrisvizes.github.io/_posts/2025-09-25-DLO-DMO-CIO.md

 excerpt: "Distinguishing these different objects confused me at first"
 ---

-I think for me the confusion started when I through myself into the Tableau Next (and more generally Salesforce) platform and started to build things to see what stuck.
+I think for me the confusion started when I threw myself into Tableau Next (and more generally the Salesforce) platform and started to build things to see what stuck.
 When building a semantic model I noticed there were three categories of data objects you could add, but I only had one:

 - Data Lake Objects (DLOs)
 - Data Model Objects (DMOs)